Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/painting.rst

 UV/Image Editor.
 Brush changes made in either panel are immediately reflected in the other panel.
 However, the modified texture will **not** be saved automatically;
-you must explicitly do so by Image→Save in the UV/Image Editor window.
+you must explicitly do so by Image-->Save in the UV/Image Editor window.

 Texture Preview